Academic Computing Environment (ACE)

 Projects will be quite varied: from hardcore data crunching to large scale survey analysis to digital humanities projects, from meta-text ventures to media presentations.
 Projects for ACE will come from faculty exclusively and will be faculty-driven.

 Types of Applications

 The current applications include SAS, Omeka, WordPress, Sage, WebWork, Mediawiki, WebMo, FromThePage, GeoServer, Repast, Simphony.

 For more information on ACE and to see if the system will meet your needs, please contact the Faculty Technology Center (firstname.lastname@example.org).

-To request space or an installation on ACE, please fill out this ACE Server Request via the Tech Help page under My Pages in the fordham.edu portal.
+To request space or an installation on ACE, please submit an ACE Server Request via the Tech Help page under My Pages in the fordham.edu portal.